mbland/go-script-bash/README.md

 documents that may become out-of-date, and when maintained properly, should provide a cohesive and discoverable interface for common project tasks.

+For a five-minute overview of the framework, see [Mike Bland's go-script-bash lightning talk at Surge 2016](https://youtu.be/WX1vrLV9mFE?t=39m48s).

 ### Table of contents

 - [Introduction](#introduction)